 You need to lift your resin painting surface to allow the resin to drip off the side.
 If you don’t raise the surface, the drips will cure as puddles around the edges of your epoxy art.
 And you’ll have to do MORE sanding.

 Your resin will quickly shift to the low side if your surface isn’t level.
-Plus, your colors will move and blend quicker than you were expecting.
+Plus, your colors will move, and blend quicker than you were expecting.
 And you might see the painting surface through the resin.

-Step 8: Mix the resin and hardener.
+Step 8: Mix and Measure your Resin

 ⭐️ BONUS: If you’ve never mixed resin before, you’ll want to read this: how to mix resin.